nogdb/libnogdb/README.md

 * [Google Test](https://github.com/google/googletest) - for development only

 ## Limitations
-* A particular database can be opened and accessed by only one single process at a time.
-For a multi-threaded application, the database context must be created as a singleton and shared between threads.
-However, the application can open multiple different databases by using separated database contexts.
-* The current datastore architecture supports only up to 65,535 classes and 65,536 properties.
+* The current data storage architecture supports only up to 65,535 classes and 65,536 properties.
 * For a large graph database, a maximum size of a data storage may need to be customized and appropriately defined in advance.

 ## Build and Installation